nikhilrayaprolu/yacy_grid_mcp/docs/installation/installation_ibm_bluemix_kubernetes.md

    ```
 14. Wait until your container group is build and the network is configured (>1 minute) and
    ```
-   check at https://XXXX.mybluemix.net is working with your version of loklak
+   check at https://XXXX.mybluemix.net is working with your version of yacy_grid_mcp
    ```